Best daily deals

 Kaitlyn Cimino / Android Authority

-First off, before troubleshooting any issues, ensure that the Fitbit apps are updated on your Pixel Watch.
+First, ensure that the Fitbit app is updated on your Pixel Watch before troubleshooting any issues.
 Head on over to the Play Store > Manage apps > Update all.
+It’s also a good idea to update the app on your phone.

 Heart rate issues

-Your Pixel Watch may stop recording heart rate data altogether, or graphs will seemingly flatline at a specific heart rate for hours.
+Your Pixel Watch may stop recording heart rate data, or graphs will seemingly flatline at a specific heart rate for hours.
 This seemingly common issue has a straightforward solution.

 • Oddly enough, third-party watch faces may be the cause of this issue.
-If you have a third-party watch face installed or activated, it may be interfering with your heart rate data.
-Seems unlikely, but several users online have noted that correlation, in this case, is causation.
+If you have a third-party watch face installed or activated, it may interfere with your heart rate data.
+It seems unlikely, but several users online have noted that correlation, in this case, is causation.

 • For the sake of troubleshooting, activate a default Google Pixel Watch face.
 If your heart rate graphs return to normal, this was your issue.